Call for Abstracts is now closed

 Depending on the number of submissions, some papers may be assigned to short presentations.
 All submissions should use the provided template that you can access here.

-- Notifications of acceptance will be sent out by the end of June 2023.
+- Notifications of acceptance to be sent out by the end of June 2023.

 All submissions should go to abstractsECDHM@europeanbloodalliance.eu with the subject line ECDHM 2023.